browserplus/borg/data/pages/beta/cpp_services.md

 # C++ Services

-Write a BrowserPlus Service in C++.
+This tutorial will show you how to create a BrowserPlus Service in C++.

 ## Architecture Recap